garykac/shinjuku/docs/build-process.md

 * Re-lock "Bleed" layer
 * Rotate 90deg CCW

-Export each as 1541 x719 quality 80 jpg
+Export each as 719 x 1541 image:
+  front: quality 80 jpg
+  back: png

-Combine into a PDF (title: "Shinjuku Player Screens"), alternating front/back so that it can be printed double-sided.
+Combine into a PDF by printing from MacOS Preview app (title: "Shinjuku Player Screens"), alternating front/back so that it can be printed double-sided.

 Temp screen images are stored in `pnp/screen-pages`.
 Final files are placed in `pnp/shinjuku-pnp/screens.pdf` (`screens-a4.pdf` for A4 version).